website logo

 Option 1: Override Klevu Styles (recommended)

-The simplest, and our recommended approach to styling customisation, is to override the base CSS rules.
+The simplest, and our recommended approach to custom styling, is to override the base CSS rules.
 Create your own stylesheet, include it in your website and override the styles you would like to change by cross-referencing our base stylesheets.

 With this approach, as Klevu introduces new features or bug fixes, we may tweak the base CSS and you will directly benefit from these fixes.
 We take care not to introduce any breaking changes, but this approach does mean that if you have overridden something which we change in our base file, you may need to make minor changes to your own overrides from time to time.